 Christian higher education for the service of God in church and society finds its roots in Biblical revelation.
-Since 1837, Christian higher education has been an integral part of the mission of the Associate Reformed Presbyterian Church.
-Truly, the Associate Reformed Presbyterian Church, through its institutions of Christian higher education, has a history of distinguished Christian service.
+Since 1837, Christian higher education has been an integral part of the mission of the Associate Reformed Presbyterian Church, through its institutions of Christian higher education, has a history of distinguished Christian service.
 The value of its mission is immeasurable, for this mission has been an influence for good in the lives of thousands of men and women who have attended Erskine College, Erskine Theological Seminary, or Bryson College.
 Through many of these men and women, the Church itself has been blessed with strong Christian leadership and dedicated service.